Rizzler Sports Logo

 Rizzler player evaluation screen showing a skill assessment rubric with scores for hitting, fielding, throwing, speed, and baseball IQ

-CategoryExample Criteria
+CategoryExample criteria

 FieldingFootwork, glove work, range, throwing accuracy, game awareness